-Larry’s Rebels first and only album, Study In Black, was recorded with Garth Benfell at Shortland Street TV studios in Auckland, and released in the summer of 1967.
+Larry’s Rebels first and only album, A Study In Black, was recorded with Garth Benfell at the Shortland Street NZBC TV studios in Auckland, and released in the summer of 1967.
 The highly collectible record is a hodge-podge of disposable pop and classy R&B tracks.
-Of note is 'Inside Looking Out', a piece of Animalistic urban blues, and the Williams/Morris original 'Shakin’ Up Some Soul', a hard out frugger that kept Rebels fans bouncing.
+Of note is ‘Inside Looking Out’, a piece of Animalistic urban blues, and the Williams/Morris original ‘Shakin’ Up Some Soul’, a hard out frugger that kept Rebels fans bouncing.

-There’s also a gem of a ballad called 'Let’s Think Of Something', which was re-recorded with former Rolling Stones engineer Roger Savage at Melbourne’s Armstrong Studios.
-It became Larry's Rebels' third New Zealand hit single in September, rising to No.4 in the charts, and eventually winning its composer, New Zealand pop performer Roger Skinner, the 1968 Silver Scroll Award.
-Equally strong is the flipside, 'Stormy Winds', an aching ballad that had appeared on Study In Black, but was re-recorded in Sydney.
+There’s also a gem of a ballad called ‘Let’s Think Of Something’, which was re-recorded with former Rolling Stones engineer Roger Savage at Melbourne’s Armstrong Studios.
+It became Larry’s Rebels’ third New Zealand hit single in September, rising to No.4 in the charts, and eventually winning its composer, New Zealand pop performer Roger Skinner, the 1968 APRA Silver Scroll Award.
+Equally strong is the flipside, ‘Stormy Winds’, an aching ballad that had appeared on A Study In Black, but was re-recorded in Sydney.

 Larry’s Rebels spent much of 1967 and 1968 in Australia.
 With bigger crowds came bigger temptations, as many New Zealand acts who made the trans-Tasman hop had discovered.